 With Weglot, it’s just a case of installing the app, rather than looking for and configuring a new theme or having to go through the tiresome process of creating a bunch of localized stores.

 As we mentioned previously, there are no special requirements needed to add new languages to your Shopify store with Weglot.
-Using Weglot’s automatic translations, you can provide your customers with translated content in as many languages as you would like and then fine-tune your translations manually (if you need).
+Using Weglot’s automatic translations, you can provide your customers with translated content in as many languages as you would like and get full editing control and fine-tune your translations manually (if you need).

 Also, using Weglot means that 100% of your Shopify store is translated, and that includes everything from your drop-down menus to your full checkout flow.
 Your store can go from speaking English to being fully conversant in Spanish with just a few clicks!